whiterabbitsecurity/cn-powershell/README.md

 - CertificateRequest: contents of the certificate request (PKCS10) as DER in a string encoded with Base-64

+## GetTruststore

+Gets the trusted certificates from a keystore for internal use in certnanny itself (i.e.: for the enrollment via HTTPS).

+### Input

+- _none_

+### Output

+- TrustedCertificates: String containing all trusted certificates in PEM format

 # Debugging With CertNanny

 When debugging a PowerShell script, keep in mind that the output of the script must be in a valid JSON structure to be parsed properly by CertNanny.